DanielMazurkiewicz/WebAI/README.md

   /*
     example options object could look like that:
     {
-      type: "back-propagation"
+      type: "back-propagation",
+      toSkip: ["names_of_pipes_or_layers"],  // optional and if provided performs training without changing data from given layers
+                                             // or pipes

+      toTrain: ["names_of_pipes_or_layers"], // optional and if provided performs training only on given layers or pipes

-      ... -  and some backpropagation training detailed options }
+      ... -  and some other backpropagation training detailed options }
   */
   .then(trainingInfo => {